Aveglia/vAMPirus/docs/HelpDocumentation.md

         --pcASV                          Set this option to have vAMPirus cluster nucleotide and translated ASVs into protein-based operational taxonomic units (pcASVs) - See options below to define a single percent similarity or a list

+--Minimum Entropy Decomposition arguments--

+        --asvMED                        Set this option to perform Minimum Entropy Decomposition on ASV sequences, see manual for more information.
+You will need to set a value for --asvC to perform this analysis

+        --aminoMED                     Set this option to perform Minimum Entropy Decomposition on AminoType sequences, see manual for more information.
+You will need to set a value for --aminoC to perform this analysis

 --Skip options--

         --skipReadProcessing            Set this option to skip all read processing steps in the pipeline